RiceD2KLab/HFD_F21/README.md

 STATUS: We have cleaned our data and are currently undergoing exploratory data analysis.

 DISCLAIMER: The Houston Fire Department data is private and cannot be posted to a public repository.
-In order to run our jupyter notebook and generate the diagrams we made for the dataset we were given, please locate and download the file `Address_&_Violation_Records_data 2020.csv`.
+In order to run our files and generate diagrams based on the dataset we were given, please locate and download the files `Address_&_Violation_Records_data 2020.csv` and `Address_&_Violation_Records_data 2021.csv`.

 ## Steps to Run Jupyter Notebook and Generate Visuals for Software Check I

 1. Clone repository to your local machine
-2. Install dependencies:
+2. Install dependencies with the following commands:

       ```
       pip install seaborn